sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 are lots of good articles and videos on the topic, though ["The Lost Art of Structure Packing"](http://www.catb.org/esr/structure-packing) seems to be the most popular.

-For better or worse, my undergraduate math background led me to be curious about when the strategy above is or isn't optimal.
+I was curious if we could get a more precise answer on when the strategy above is or isn't optimal.
 More specifically, I had two questions:

-- **Does ordering structure members from largest to smallest alignment always give a size minimal layout?** <br>As most people know, the answer is no, and [it is not hard to construct a counterexample](#counterexample-to-the-ordering-by-alignment-algorithm).
+- **Does ordering structure members from largest to smallest alignment always give a size minimal layout?** <br>As most people know, the answer is no, and [it is trivial to construct a counterexample](#counterexample-to-the-ordering-by-alignment-algorithm).
 But we can describe a class of "simple" structures where the answer always is yes!

 - **Clang's [optin.performance.Padding analyzer](https://clang.llvm.org/docs/analyzer/checkers.html#optin-performance-padding) uses a slightly different algorithm than what is commonly recommended to find an order that minimizes a structure's size.
 Does this algorithm always find a size minimal layout?** <br>It turns out the answer is still no!
 Once again, we can construct [an admittedly contrived counterexample](#counterexample-to-clangs-optin-performance-padding-analyzer)